Matt Rockman

-Matthew 'Matt' Rockman is an Australian investor and tech entrepreneur, currently living In Australia.
+Matthew Rockman is an Australian investor and tech entrepreneur, currently living In Australia.
 One of the three original founders of SEEK Ltd., alongside Paul and Andrew Bassat, Rockman took SEEK from a business plan to become one of Australia's most successful online businesses.
 SEEK is an ASX Top 100 Listed company with a market capitalisation of $5.5 Billion, and with businesses in the UK, China, Brazil, Australia, New Zealand and Malaysia.

 Early life and family

 Matthew Rockman was born in Melbourne in January 1968.
 His father Irvin Peter Rockman CBE (6 April 1938 – 30 August 2010) was a well known Australian businessman, and the Lord Mayor of Melbourne.

 His mother Yvonne Rowe was a well known model and restaurateur.
 He has one brother, Ned Rockman.

-Rockman's grandfather had fled Poland due to anti-Jewish persecution, as had his mother's family, from the Ukraine.
+Rockman's grandfather had fled Poland due to anti-Jewish persecution, as had his mother's family, from Ukraine.
 They settled in Melbourne, where Norman Rockman established a chain of clothing stores, which operated under the family name.
 His grandfather sold Rockman's clothing chain to Woolworths in the 1960s and moved into hotels.